 So, here’s what I used on the large orange pumpkin – Maison Blanche La Chaux in Candied Yam!
-It’s the perfect shade for a muted Cinderella pumpkin!
+It’s the perfect shade for a muted Cinderella or Fairytale pumpkin!
 It only needed one coat of paint and once it was dry, I waxed the entire pumpkin with clear antique wax.
-After about 20 minutes, I went back and used white lime wax and dried brushed on some highlights.
+After about 20 minutes, I went back and used white lime wax and dry brushed on some highlights.

 For the smaller pumpkin, I used Maison Blanche Vintage Furniture Paint in Miel.
 Again, it only took one coat.
 Once the paint was dry, I used the La Chaux Candied Yam and dry brushed over the Miel to give the pumpkin color some depth.
 When the paint was completely dry, I gave it a coat of clear wax for protection.

 Here are my two inspiration pumpkins from the farmer’s market.